ZeroPrime9/Nmap_ToolK1t/README.md

 # Nmap_ToolK1t
 Nmap made simpler with multiple scan techniques and more

+### Give credits when copying the code, it would be appreciated.

 ## ABOUT:
 Nmap_ToolK1t is an automated scanner that can be used during a penetration test to enumerate and scan for vulnerabilities.
 This tool is made for making Nmap scans simpler and automated depending on user preference.